richteraj/vim-cmake/README.md

 ### Commands

+ * `:CMake` searches for the closest directory named as specified by `g:cmake_build_dir`.
+The directory is searched for upwards from the current directory.
+If that does not lead to a result it tries again from the directory of the current file.
- * `:CMake` searches for the closest directory named build in an upwards search, and whenever one is found, it runs the cmake command there, assuming the CMakeLists.txt file is just one directory above.
+When a dir is found, it runs the cmake command there, assuming the CMakeLists.txt file in `..` relative to the build dir.
 Any arguments given to :CMake will be directly passed on to the cmake command.
-It also sets the working directory of the make command, so you can just use quickfix as with a normal Makefile project.
+Finally, this command sets `makeprg` to (effectively) `cmake --build <build-dir> --target ` for you to simply compile the project using `:make <target>`.

  * `:CMakeClean` deletes all files in the build directory.
 You can think of this as a CMake version of make clean.